|

 Click here for details of Sussex windmills and watermills that that are open to visitors.

 On 9th May 2009, for the first time in over 100 years, the sweeps of Jill Windmill and of Oldland Windmill were turning in the breeze.
+On 10th May 2014, both windmills ground flour on the same day.
 Is Hassocks the only village in England with two working post mills ?

 |